moby/moby/docs/reference/api/docker_remote_api_v1.25.md

     -   **CpuQuota** - Microseconds of CPU time that the container can get in a CPU period.
     -   **CpusetCpus** - String value containing the `cgroups CpusetCpus` to use.
     -   **CpusetMems** - Memory nodes (MEMs) in which to allow execution (0-3, 0,1).
 Only effective on NUMA systems.
-    -   **MaximumIOps** - Maximum IO absolute rate in terms of IOps.
+    -   **IOMaximumBandwidth** - Maximum IO absolute rate in terms of IOps.
-    -   **MaximumIOBps** - Maximum IO absolute rate in terms of bytes per second.
+    -   **IOMaximumIOps** - Maximum IO absolute rate in terms of bytes per second.
     -   **BlkioWeight** - Block IO weight (relative weight) accepts a weight value between 10 and 1000.
     -   **BlkioWeightDevice** - Block IO weight (relative device weight) in the form of:        `"BlkioWeightDevice": [{"Path": "device_path", "Weight": weight}]`
     -   **BlkioDeviceReadBps** - Limit read rate (bytes per second) from a device in the form of:	`"BlkioDeviceReadBps": [{"Path": "device_path", "Rate": rate}]`, for example: